SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

-Money can only come from government net spending (or unstably from bank credit extension) and so when the state provides public services not only are they lowering private business costs, they actually fund the private sector withcapacity to pay their tax liabilities.
+Money can only come from government net spending (or unstably from bank credit extension) and so when the state provides public services not only are they lowering private business costs, they actually fund the private sector with capacity to pay their tax liabilities.
 Everyone else has the money story backwards, including most post-Keynesians and Marxists.

 #### The Treasury Bond Story

 1. Whether the Central Bank or the Treasury sell bonds, the function is exactly the same --- to offer interest on savings.
 The purpose is not to fund the government.
 The purpose is to set the desired inter-bank interest rate.
 2. Treasury and Reserve Bank bond operations are thus pure asset swaps: cash (reserves) are swapped for a savings account (Treasuries).
 3. In countries like the USA where the Central Bank is forbidden from directly purchasing Treasury securities, a six-step process of bond auctions, repo agreements, and reverse repos is used to by-pass the law, and the net effect is exactly the same as the Federal Reserve purchasing Treasuries!
-We call this deficit spending, but you can also think of it as the government funding itself because functionally it amounts to exactly the same, the government issuing Its own IOU’s and booking it as Treasury debt --- this is the left pocket of government (Treasury) owing the right-pocket of government (Central Bank), but why this "charade"?
+We call this deficit spending, but you can also think of it as the government funding itself because functionally it amounts to exactly the same, the government issuing Its own IOU’s and booking it as Treasury debt --- this is the left pocket of government (Treasury) owing the right-pocket of government (Central Bank), but why this charade?
 It's to make sure no accounting mistakes are made!
 But that's all.
 It serves a purpose.
+However the convoluted operations are unnecessary and wasteful of human labour, it could all be conducted in a far simpler fashion, freeing up staffers to do more useful things.
 4. When the Central Bank has an interest rate target mandate, if they do not sell bonds when the government spends, the result will be excess reserves in the banking system, which will send the overnight cash rate (OCR) to zero.
 5. To maintain the desired OCR target the Central Bank must therefore either sell bonds to drain reserves, or pay interest on reserves (either method will work).
 6. However, there is little need to inflate the economy this way, through welfare for those who already have money, and an alternative policy is to set a permanent zero interest rate (ZIRP).
 7. With ZIRP no bonds are offered.
 All existing Treasuries could be retired at maturity, and no more issued.
 If the central bank does not allow commercial banks to have overdraft facilities they could continue issuing three month Treasury bills for purposes of ensuring the payments clearing system operates smoothly.
 (This is a bank system software problem, not an economic problem.)
 8. Existing savings schemes (like pension plans) which rely on interest from Treasury bonds, could instead be scrapped and all pension payments could be made directly each month as the promised payments come due.
 There is no need for a superannuation trust fund.
 Moreover, pension payments can be arbitrarily increased to a dignified living wage, since the governments cannot run out of money, they can choose the pension wage (which means choosing what proportion of real output retirees can claim).
 9. A superior way to stabilize the economy is with direct fiscal policy: money injected at the bottom, via either a Job Guarantee or Basic Income Guarantee (or combination of both); coupled with a progressive tax structure as a further automatic stabilizer (as inflation rises, tax receipts automatically rise, cooling off the inflation).

 **Comment 1.** A fascinating aspect of point 1., of the Treasury Bond Story is that even if people think and act as if bonds are funding the government then they